 “To Have a Friend, You Must Be a Friend”

 The quote noted above was an old adage I grew up hearing from my Grandmother.
 She was a younger widow at the age of 64 and relied on her local girlfriends for connection because family members lived a few hours away.
 My Grandma and her friends would gather for meals, cards, laughter, church and connection.
+This quote is significant to me because it notes personal responsibility in order to cultivate good relationships.
+Healthy friendships don’t just come easily.
+“To have a friend, you must be a friend” also correlates to the Golden Rule - “do onto others as you would have done to yourself”.
+That doesn’t always mean treating people exactly how you want to be treated.
+It means treat others how THEY want to be treated.
+Assuming that people need the same as what you may need is better than your absence, but those assumptions can also hurt feelings.
+Be curious and ask questions when you want to know what someone else needs.

-One grouping of friends that Lauren Tremaine discusses is called the Business Bestie.
+Laura Tremaine writes about many different types of friends she needed along her journey.
+One such group she labeled is called the “Business Bestie”.
 At this stage in my life and career when my kids are growing up and will be out of the house before I can blink, I find I am drawn to female entrepreneurs who encourage other women with their leadership and guidance.
 These women believe in each other’s missions and cheer for them from the ground up.
-They recruit people to attend events, share your Blogs, or take your calls when you have a business questions.
-Simply put, they believe in your work.
+They recruit people to attend events, share Blogs/Posts/Newsletters, or take your calls to answer business questions.
+Simply put, they believe in you and your work.

 Below is a list of 7 things that I am pondering about with regard to Friendships.